DoctorMcKay/node-steam-user/README.md

 - `callback` - Required.
 Called when the activation email has been sent.
 	- `response` - An object containing the response data

+#### This method is deprecated and may be removed in a future major version.
+[Use node-steamcommunity instead.](https://mckay.media/NIi0Q)

 **v2.0.0 or later is required to use this method**

 Starts the process to turn on TOTP for your account.
 You must have a phone number already linked with and verified on your account.